 Accepting responsibility for your actions or mistakes is also part of building mental strength involves.
 If your student is trying to blame others for the way he/she thinks, feels or behaves, simply steer them away from excuses and allow for explanations.

 9. Teach Emotion Regulation Skills

-Instead of soothing or calming down your child every time they are upset, teach them how to deal with uncomfortable emotion on their own so that they don’t grow up depending on you to regulate their mood.
-Children who understand their range of feelings and have experience dealing with them are better prepared to deal with the ups and downs of life.
+Instead of soothing or calming down your child every time they are upset, teach them how to deal with uncomfortable emotions on their own so that they don’t grow up depending on you to regulate their mood.
+Children who understand their range of feelings (see the Emotion Wheel) and have experience dealing with them are better prepared to deal with the ups and downs of life.

 10. Be A Role Model for Mental Strength